Pratyay-Mondal/Pratyay-Mondal/README.md

-- 🌱 Learning: Web Development, Machine Learning, Data Science
+- 🌱 Learning: Artificial Intelligence, Machine Learning, Data Science
 - ⚡ Fun fact: Travel, Adventure, and Explore are the reasons to live.